 Over the decades, distinguished visitors to the Mountain House have included five U.S. presidents, naturalists, theologians, business leaders, actors, artists, musicians, and more.
 Each embraced many of the same activities that guests enjoy today—swimming, carriage rides, golf, and a love of the natural world around us.
 As our guest, you’ll become a part of our family history, and Mohonk Mountain House will become a part of yours.

-The early story of the Mountain House begins with two identical twin brothers, Quakers Albert and Alfred Smiley.
-Albert was co-principal of the Friends Boarding School in Providence, Rhode Island, and hoped to retire to a place in the country.
+In 1869, Albert, principal of the Friends Boarding School in Providence, Rhode Island, was seeking a place in the countryside to retire.
 In September of 1869, his brother Alfred felt he had found the perfect location.
 On an outing to Paltz Point, now the site of Sky Top Tower, Alfred was so taken by the stunning vista he telegraphed Albert and implored him to make a visit.
 Initially claiming he was too busy, Albert relented and made the journey that would chart the course of the rest of his life.

 A ten-room inn, Stokes Tavern stood at the time on Lake Mohonk.
 Albert purchased the tavern and the surrounding acres with $14,000 in savings, $300 contributed by his wife Eliza, and a $14,000 bank loan.
 The era of Mohonk Mountain House had begun.